Bulk plasmons in elemental metals: Introduction

-Collective oscillations of the electron density give rise to plasmonic quasiparticles.
-Their origin lies in the long-range Coulomb restoring force acting on charge-density fluctuations, which produces well-defined modes in the free-electron gas and, in real materials, dispersions modified by band structure and dielectric screening~\cite{Pines-Nozieres2005book,Giuliani-Vignale2005book,Mahan2013book}.
+Collective oscillations of the electron density give rise to plasmonic quasiparticles, or plasmons.
+Their origin lies in the long-range Coulomb restoring force acting on charge-density fluctuations, which produces well-defined modes in the free-electron gas, while in real materials, the plasmonic dispersions are modulated by their underlying electronic band structure and dielectric screening~\cite{Pines-Nozieres2005book,Giuliani-Vignale2005book,Mahan2013book}.
 Plasmons can be excited by electromagnetic perturbations or incident charged particles, and appear as bulk or surface modes~\cite{Raether2006book,Egerton2011book}.
 Plasmons are central in several technological applications, including nanophotonics~\cite{Barnes2003Nature, Karabchevsky2020Nanopho}, surface-enhanced spectroscopy~\cite{Moskovits1985RMP}, energy harvesting~\cite{Atwater2010NatMat,Cushing2016JPCL}, and emerging quantum plasmonic technologies~\cite{Jacob2012MRSplas,Gjerding2017natcomm,Babicheva2023Nanomat}.
-Plasmons can also be engineered by modifying the dielectric environment or the electronic structure, for example through alloying~ \cite{Moller1980PRL, Orhan2019JPCM}.
+Plasmonic properties can also be engineered by modifying the dielectric environment or the electronic structure, for example through alloying~ \cite{Moller1980PRL, Orhan2019JPCM}.